htvekov/controllerx/docs/examples/tasmota-switchmode11.md

 **RULE3** sends the HOLD command, disables itselves (to ensure only one HOLD command is send) and finally clears payload.

-Rules needs to be escaped (as in example) if used with HA automation.

 RULE3 is set as 'run once' in Tasmota (with the decimal 5 after the rule number) to prevent some extra HOLD commands gets send before rule is disabled.

+Rules also needs to be 'escaped' (as in example) if used with HA automation.
+Tasmota will add needed escape signs if rules are en

 #### Changelog:
 **doc v1.0:**